Koudela/eArc-eventTree/README.md

 But the current observer does not stop his work on the current listener stack.

-Keep in mind in the `beyond` phase there are active observer who are not children oder parents of the current observer.
+Keep in mind in the `beyond` phase there are active observers who are not children oder parents of the current observer.

 You can dismiss them by calling `tie()`.